ctsexton/portfolio/static/content.md

     bullets:
       - Lead a partnership between Hack for LA & LA Metro to build an open-source on-time performance tool for the train network.
       - Architected & coded a data analysis engine in Python to track vehicle locations over time and run automated statistical analyses continuously.
-      - Optimized Python execution on large data sets with Pandas and Numpy libraries, reducing computation time by 80%.
+      - Optimized Python execution on large data sets with Pandas and Numpy libraries, achieving low computation times under tight resource contraints.
-      - Wrote unit tests to improve reliability, resulting in robust codebase that copes with challenging time and scheduling conditions.
+      - Wrote unit tests to improve reliability, resulting in a robust codebase that copes with challenging time and scheduling conditions.
       - Using React and Highcharts, I developed the statistical summary and Marey Diagram views for the front end site.
     id: railstats
     image: demo.jpg